schultzh/alleghenychristianoutreach/pages/subscribe.md

 ---
-layout: contact
+layout: subscribe
 title: Connect with ACO!
-permalink: /contact
+permalink: /subscribe
-section: contact
+section: subscribe
 intro_paragraph: |
   Please use the forms below to connect with us!
 ---